 If you’ve been to the Bali Zoo and you’re wanting to see more tropical birds, there’s a bird and reptile park just a short distance away that has over 1,000 exotic bird species.

-The reptile center has crocodiles and Komodo dragons too, and you can hold iguanas or turtles.
+The Bali Bird Park also has a reptile center with crocodiles and Komodo dragons, and you can hold iguanas or turtles.

-The Bali Bird Park is just a 30 minute drive north from Sanur.
+The park is just a 30 minute drive north from Sanur.

-Sanur happens to be the main jump off point for visiting the Nusa islands, a group of three small islands near the east coast of Bali.
+Sanur happens to be the main jump off point for visiting the Nusa islands, a group of three small islands near the east coast of Bali Indonesia.

-Nusa Penida Island has some of the most amazing scenery anywhere in the Bali province, and you could easily spend a week exploring this island and its smaller twin, Nusa Lembongan.
+Nusa Penida Island has some of the most amazing scenery anywhere in the Bali province, so you could easily spend a week exploring this island and its smaller twins, Nusa Lembongan and Ceningan.

-There are a bunch of speedboat companies making this trip daily from Matahari Beach in north Sanur, and the journey to the Nusa islands only takes about 45 minutes.
+There are a bunch of speedboat companies making this trip daily from the comfy new harbor in north Sanur, and the journey to the Nusa islands only takes about 45 minutes.

 You can even visit the Nusa islands on a day trip and return to Sanur Bali in the same day if you’re so inclined, although I think it’s worth staying longer!